techidaily/site-facebook/source/_posts/decoding-the-60-minutes-whistleblowers-claims.md

 ## Decoding the 60 Minutes Whistleblower's Claims

- Frances Haugen, the Facebook whistleblower behind the Wall Street Journal's bombshell report collectively known as[The Facebook Files](https://www.wsj.com/articles/the-facebook-files-11631713039) , has revealed her identity in an interview on CBS News' 60 Minutes.
+ Frances Haugen, the Facebook whistleblower behind the Wall Street Journal's bombshell report collectively known as [The Facebook Files](https://www.wsj.com/articles/the-facebook-files-11631713039) , has revealed her identity in an interview on CBS News' 60 Minutes.

  Read on to find out more about Haugen and some of the claims she made against the social network and tech giant in the interview.